J0EK3R/fhem-rainbird/README.md

     ClearReadings - clears all readings
     DeletePassword - deletes the password from store Password - sets the password in store
-    SetRainDelay - sets the delay in days StopIrrigation - stops irrigating
+    RainDelay - sets the delay in days
-    Update - updates the device info and state
+    StopIrrigation - stops irrigating
+    SynchronizeDateTime - synchronizes the internal date and time of the controller with fhem's time Date - sets the internal date of the controller - format YYYY-MM-DD Time - sets the internal time of the controller - format HH:MM or HH:MM:SS Update - updates the device info and state

 ## set [expert mode]